Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 Suit yourself, man.

-I would go to North Texas though.
+I would go to North Texas, though.

-So I mean, Florida is super expensive, and it's not what you think it is either.
+So, I mean, Florida is super expensive and it's not what you think it is either.

 Depends on where you go.

-No, I mean that's a good way.
+No, I mean, that's a good way.

 That was a good way for them to scare people so they can just get your money.

-What the climate change stuff?
+What do you mean, with the climate change stuff?

-Yeah, how'd they get my money?
+How do they get my money?

 We need tax, pay higher taxes for that.

-They're literally criminals making the laws.
+Man, dude, they're literally criminals making the laws.

 It's great.

-Yeah, yep, we're being betrayed every single day by both the right and the left.
+We're being betrayed every single day by both the right and the left.

 Exactly.